julzaza/wildwitchherbs/_posts/2025-08-04-artemisia-annua-tea-benefits.md

 > “Deer cry softly, youyou, while eating the wild qinghao.”

-Imagine that for a moment.
-Deer standing in the grass, feeding on Artemisia, while the plant itself is written into poetry more than two thousand years old.
+Imagine that for a moment: **deer standing in the grass, feeding on Artemisia**, while the plant itself is **written into poetry more than two thousand years old**.

 Years later, while searching for an answer to malaria, Tu turned not to modern medicine first, but to old herbal texts.
 She read through ancient formulas and one detail stood out.